amandaghassaei/ScratchSerialExtension/README.md

 <a href="https://www.npmjs.com/package/socket.io">socket-io</a><br/>
 **npm install -g socket.io**

-then download this git repo, navigate to its parent directory in the terminal and run:
+Then navigate to the parent directory of this repo in the terminal and run:

 **node nodeServer.js**